Skip to main content

 Geology

 Yaganes sits at the junction of the South American tectonic plate and the Scotia Plate, a geologically complex and seismically active zone.
-The Le Maire Strait—a narrow and notoriously treacherous navigation channel between Tierra del Fuego and Isla de los Estados—marks a geological boundary where ocean floor sediments transition between the South Atlantic and Drake Passage.
-The seafloor of the park includes the Malvinas Current channel and the Burdwood Bank, a shallow submarine plateau (150–300 m depth) that concentrates marine life.
-The Isla de los Estados is composed of Mesozoic metamorphic and sedimentary rocks.
+The Le Maire Strait — a narrow and notoriously treacherous navigation channel between Tierra del Fuego and Isla de los Estados — marks a geological boundary where ocean floor sediments transition between the South Atlantic and Drake Passage.
+The seafloor of the park includes the Yaganes Basin and submarine canyons and seamounts within Argentina's continental EEZ.
+The Isla de los Estados, adjacent to the park, is composed of Mesozoic metamorphic and sedimentary rocks forming the eastern extremity of the Fuegian Andes.

 Climate And Weather